Liberal Arts and Natural Sciences Recommends

-I also recommend listening to podcasts such as More or Less, Short Cuts, Reply all, Science Vs, and The Curious Cases of Rutherford and Fry.
-RadioLab is always good and had an excellent mini-series on genius and another on gonads.
+I also recommend listening to podcasts such as More or Less, Short Cuts, Science Vs, and The Curious Cases of Rutherford and Fry.
+RadioLab is also always good and had an excellent mini-series on genius, on gonads and another on Harry Pace.

 Dr Julian Pänke (Political Science and International Studies)